-12. Proposed Renewal of RRPT Mandate
+12. Proposed Renewal of RRPT Mandate (Resolution 7)

-This proposed resolution, if passed, will authorise the Company and/or its subsidiaries to enter into recurrent related party transactions of a revenue or trading nature, particulars of which are as set out in Part A of the Circular to Shareholders dated 29 April 2019 despatched together with the Annual Report 2018.
-This authority, unless revoked or varied by the Company at a general meeting, will expire at the next Annual General Meeting of the Company.
+This proposed resolution, if passed, will grant authority to the Company and/or its subsidiaries to enter into recurrent related party transactions of a revenue or trading nature, particulars of which are as set out in the Circular to Shareholders dated 30 June 2020 despatched together with the Annual Report 2019.
+This authority, unless revoked or varied by the Company at a general meeting, will expire at the next AGM of the Company.